What is Vincentian House?

 On-site Case Management: Vincentian House is a resident directed case management program and all residents are assigned a case manager.
 Residents work with their case managers towards identified goals during their stay.
 Support plans are unique to each person as they are about their own identified needs and goals.
 Case managers work in conjunction with children and young person case managers who support younger residents with education, emotional and other support as required.

-KEEP: The Kids Engaged in Education Program (KEEP) offers a range of targeted support for children and young people who are staying at Vincentian House.
-KEEP has been developed with the understanding that children who experience homelessness, trauma and upheaval in their lives benefit from having a meaningful and continued relationship with school, and that education can be a powerful tool in overcoming social disadvantage.
-KEEP has two specialised Children & Young Person Case Managers who work alongside both children and parents to achieve positive outcomes for the family as a whole.
+V4You Program: Formerly the Kids Engaged in Education Program (KEEP), V4You offers a range of targeted support for children and young people who are staying at Vincentian House.
+V4You has been developed with the understanding that children who experience homelessness, trauma and upheaval in their lives benefit from having a meaningful and continued relationship with school, and that education can be a powerful tool in overcoming social disadvantage.
+This program has two specialised Children & Young Person Case Managers who work alongside both children and parents to achieve positive outcomes for the family as a whole.

-Some of the programs which KEEP offers are Homework and Tutoring clubs, parenting classes, an exciting school holiday program and case management to each child at Vincentian House.
+Some of the programs which V4You offers are Homework and Tutoring clubs, parenting classes, an exciting school holiday program and case management to each child at Vincentian House.

 Residents have access to a range of onsite